modeling myths and misconceptions

 As bad as all that may sound, however, this is not the worst thing that can happen.

-It's amazing how grown up models - and even parents - who scoff at the idea of a "free lunch" and hang up on telemarketers who offer a "free cruise" will never ask, "What's the catch?" when some stranger offers a "free photo shoot."
+It's amazing how grown up models - and even parents -who scoff at the idea of a "free lunch" and hang up on telemarketers who offer a "free vacation" will never ask, "What's the catch?" when some stranger offers a "free photo shoot."

-The catch is, the majority of TFP offers are made by so-called "photographers" looking for "dates" and/or "questionable content" for adult sites - and their "something for nothing" offer is simply a way to lure you in.
+The catch is, the majority of TFP offers are made by so-called "photographers" looking for "dates" and/or "content" for adult sites - and their "something for nothing" offer is simply a way to lure you in.

 The good news is... there are excellent, moderately priced photographers out there that can make you look like a real model.